 For US to relate to Jesus as man.

 "He was, is, and will always be the Christ."

-Anyone else thanking God right now for how He's using Angie Smith's teachings to increase our knowledge and move us toward unshakable faith?
+Are you, too, thanking God right now for how He's using Angie Smith's teachings to increase our knowledge and move us toward unshakable faith?
 If I could, I'd insert several praise-hand emojis Right.
 Here.

 And now it's your turn...

 What did you learn this week that helped move YOUR faith toward being unshakable?